Development of the Hebrew Bible canon: Sirach

-His list excludes names from Ruth, Song of Songs, Esther and Daniel, suggesting that people mentioned in these works did not fit the criteria of his current listing of great men, or that he did not have access to these books, or did not consider them authoritative.
-In the prologue to the Greek translation of Ben Sira's work, his grandson, dated at 132 BCE, mentions both the Law (Torah) and the Prophets (Nevi'im), as well as a third group of books which is not yet named as Ketuvim (the prologue simply identifies "the rest of the books").
+His list omits names from the Book of Ruth, Song of Songs, Book of Esther, and the Book of Daniel, indicating that those mentioned in these works did not meet his criteria of great individuals, that he did not have access to these books, or that he did not consider them authoritative.
+In the prologue to the Greek translation of Ben Sira's work, his grandson, around 132 BCE, mentions l the Torah, the Nevi'im, and a third group of books that was not yet named as Ketuvim (the prologue simply identifies "the rest of the books").

 Septuagint

 The Septuagint (LXX) is a Koine Greek translation of the Hebrew scriptures, translated in stages between the 3rd to 2nd century BCE in Alexandria, Egypt.

-According to Michael Barber, in the Septuagint the Torah and Nevi'im are established as canonical, but the Ketuvim appear not to have been definitively canonized yet.
-The translation (and editing) work might have been done by seventy (or seventy-two) elders who translated the Hebrew Bible into Koine Greek but the historical evidence for this story is rather sketchy.
-Beyond that, according to him, it is virtually impossible to determine when each of the other various books was incorporated into the Septuagint.
+According to Michael Barber, the Torah and Nevi'im are recognized as canonical books in the Septuagint, but the Ketuvim appear not to have been definitively canonized yet.
+The translation and editing work might have been carried out by a council of seventy (or seventy-two) elders, known historically as the Men of the Great Assembly (אַנְשֵׁי כְּנֶסֶת הַגְּדוֹלָה), who translated the Hebrew Bible into Koine Greek.
+Nonetheless, the historical evidence supporting the claim is incomplete, with uncertainties about the figures and process involved.
+Barber notes that it is virtually impossible to determine precisely when each of the other books was formally incorporated into the canon, given the complex, gradual process of canonization that varied across different Jewish communities and periods.